 (Corny Dad Joke Coming Up:) Now that we've created an API key, let's use it to unlock the conclusion!

-In order to make room for another Hostwinds Support Team tech joke, we’ve condensed the main points of this conclusion below:
+To make room for another Hostwinds Support Team tech joke, we've condensed the main points of this conclusion below:

 1. API keys are tremendously beneficial tools.

 2. API key management in the Hostwinds Cloud Portal is easy and convenient.

 The QA engineer orders one drink and receives one drink.